gurtejx/1800_202230_BBY20/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Youngwon.
-I'm excited about this project because it's my first project
+I'm excited about this project because it's my first project and I like learning things

 ## Technologies
 Technologies used for this project: